Over recent years, many people have taken the plunge and decide to keep chickens.

 Many folks have dogs and cats happily co-existing with their flock.

-If you simply don’t have the time, ensure that your chickens are safe from your dog.
-Be aware that smaller terrier type dogs will dig under wire, so you need to protect against that possibility by burying your wire mesh.
+If you don’t have the time, ensure that your chickens are safe from your dog.
+Be aware that smaller terrier-type dogs will dig underwire, so you need to protect against that possibility by burying your wire mesh.

 Lack of Security

-A good way to ensure they don’t eat through the floor of the coop is to cover it with half inch hardware cloth.
+A good way to ensure they don’t eat through the coop floor is to cover it with half-inch hardware cloth.
 This prevents them from gaining access to your flock.

-They are incredibly smart and can figure out how to open simple locks.
-It has been said that if a three year old child can open the lock, so can a raccoon.
+They are brilliant and can figure out how to open simple locks.
+It has been said that if a three-year-old child can open the lock, so can a raccoon.
 Use locking mechanisms that require an opposable thumb to open- raccoons can’t open these.

 Hawks are difficult to protect against if you pasture your chickens.

-Birds of prey are protected species so cannot be trapped or harmed.
-If you have an outside run, try to cover it over with wire mesh (chicken wire will do here).
+Birds of prey are protected species, so they cannot be trapped or harmed.
+If you have an outside run, try to cover it with wire mesh (chicken wire will do here).
 If that isn’t possible, string a thick twine or similar across the top of the run in a random fashion.

-The idea is to disrupt the flight path of the bird and make it extremely difficult to enter and leave the run from above.
+The idea is to disrupt the bird’s flight path and make it extremely difficult to enter and leave the run from above.

-There are several ways to deter these visitors and one of them is the use of poison.
-Bait stations can be enclosed so that chickens cannot reach the poison itself, but the rodent will leave the station and go to die somewhere else.
+There are several ways to deter these visitors, and one of them is the use of poison.
+Bait stations can be enclosed so that chickens cannot reach the poison itself, but the rodent will leave the station and die somewhere else.

-If the carcass is found by the chickens they will peck at it and possibly eat it- they can become very ill or simply die themselves.
+If the chickens find the carcass, they will peck at it and possibly eat it- they can become very ill or die themselves.

 There are three different types of poison in common use:

-- Bromethalin: This is a very potent neurotoxin that kills within twenty four hours.
-This type of poison has no antidote, so should not be used around livestock, pets or small children.
+- Bromethalin: This is a very potent neurotoxin that kills within twenty-four hours.
+This type of poison has no antidote, so you should not use it around livestock, pets, or small children.

 - Anti-Coagulants: Probably the most widely used poison around.
-It is slow acting so takes time to be effective.
+It is slow-acting, so it takes time to be effective.
 Again, this needs to be used cautiously around livestock.
 If you suspect an animal has ingested any of these, call the veterinarian immediately.

 Chickens and Chemicals Don’t Mix!

-If you house your chickens in a barn or some other multi-purpose building, make sure any chemicals are safely stored away.
+If you house your chickens in a barn or another multi-purpose building, ensure any chemicals are safely stored away.

 Bleach, gasoline, oils, antifreeze should all be contained within a cupboard or placed out of reach for your hens.

 Livestock medicines are potentially deadly to hens if they can access an open container.
-They are incredibly curious creatures and will investigate almost anything, so be sure to close all containers tightly.
+They are inquisitive creatures and will investigate almost anything, so be sure to close all containers tightly.

-Whilst they are pecking around for grit and tidbits they may pick up small pieces of glass, wire, nails or other metal odds.
-The item is likely to lodge in the gizzard where it can cause bleeding, infection or even death.
+While pecking around for grit and tidbits, they may pick up small pieces of glass, wire, nails, or other metal odds.
+The item is likely to lodge in the gizzard, where it can cause bleeding, infection, or even death.

-If you are working on a project make sure you clean up all your stuff.
+If you are working on a project, clean up all your stuff.
 Have a small container on hand for any detritus to go into so the hens can’t eat them!

-In the summer heat, each hen can drink around a pint of water a day.
+Each hen can drink around a pint of water in the summer heat a day.
 They absolutely must have access to clean, fresh water at all times.

-I use three separate one gallon drinkers for thirty hens and I fill these daily at least once.
-If you are unable to check on the status of your drinkers frequently, simply buy bigger drinkers.
+I use three separate one-gallon drinkers for thirty hens, and I fill these days at least once.
+If you cannot check on your drinkers’ status frequently, buy bigger drinkers.
 It’s quite easy to figure out how much water they will need- one hen = one pint.

 Dehydration can quickly overcome a hen, eventually leading to death.
 If a hen has not had consistent access to water through the day, she will not lay eggs well for the next couple of weeks.

-We all love to spoil our girls with treats and special ‘tidbits’.
-Please make sure you aren’t giving them something that is bad for them!
+We all love to spoil our girls with treats and special ‘tidbits.’
+Please make sure you aren’t giving them something bad!